Marie Hanlon

-Marie Hanlon is a Dublin-based Irish artist working in a variety of media including painting, drawing, sculpture, video and installation.
+Marie Hanlon (born 20 December 1948) is a Dublin-based Irish artist working in a variety of media including painting, drawing, sculpture, video and installation.
 She has collaborated with Irish composers, most notably Rhona Clarke, in creating works which can be realised in both concert performance and gallery situations.

 Early life and education

 Hanlon received her early education from the Brigidine Sisters, Goresbridge, County Kilkenny and later graduated from University College, Dublin (1977) with a BA in English and History of European Painting.
 In 2018 she received an MA from The National College of Art & Design, Dublin.
 Hanlon was elected to Aosdána in 2015; Aosdána is the cultural body which recognises major and sustained contributions to the arts in Ireland.